 We’ve culled an extensive list of ideas for you to mix up your seder this year.
 If you try any of these, we’d love to hear how it went for you!
-Also, tell us your ideas (email Michelle Sandler) and we’ll add them to the list for others to try.
+Also, email your ideas to Michelle Sandler and we’ll add them to the list for others to try.

 The holiday of Pesach reminds us of the Israelite’s exodus from Egypt over 3,000 years ago, and ultimate freedom from slavery.
 Pesach, the Hebrew word for Passover, means to ‘pass over,’ ‘pass through,’ ‘to exempt,’ or ‘to spare.’
 When the Israelites were freed from Egyptian bondage, it is said that they left in such a hurry that they could not wait for bread to rise.
 In commemoration, no leavened bread is eaten throughout Pesach.